 - When should I wear it?
 You should follow a doctor’s instructions regarding use.
 Typically, a doctor will recommend wearing a brace for a broken collarbone for around six to eight weeks.
 For children, that timeframe will likely be shorter.
 You will likely have to wear the collar bone protector both during the day and at night, taking it off for bathing.

 - What is this splint made of?
 The straps are made of felt covered in a comfortable stockinette material.
-The D-ring is plastic and the strap closures are Velcro.
+The D-ring is plastic and the strap closures are fastener compatible.
 There is also a felt pad that shields the skin between the shoulders from the juncture of the straps and D-ring.

 - Who can wear this splint?
 This figure 8 clavicle harness comes in a wide ranges of sizes, fitting infants, toddlers, children, young adults and adults.
 It fits chest circumferences ranging from 24 inches to 46 inches.

 - How do I put on the clavicle brace?
-Feed the unsecured strap through the triangular D-ring and secure it using the velcro closure.
+Feed the unsecured strap through the triangular D-ring and secure it using the fastener.
 Slide your arms and shoulders into the straps like you would with a backpack.
 You may need someone to help you get the fit just right.
 The medical wrap should hold the shoulders in a comfortably rolled back position.
 It should not be so tight that it restricts circulation.

 - Padding makes the figure eight straps comfortable, plus the child-size braces have slightly narrower straps that work better for children.

 - A felt back pad where the straps merge protects the skin from irritation.